John "Jay" Wiley

 For more than three decades this date has caused me some degree of upset, it is definitely better now than it was years ago.
 That is more than 30 years, where for 3 – 5 days surrounding that date that I’m not my usual happy self.
 That means a total of about 150 days have been ruined to some degree because of this date.
 I know, it’s not the date itself; it’s the uncomfortable emotions and feelings that accompany that date.

-When these days come I have learned to do some or all of the following:
+When these days come or all of the following:

 Make a mental effort to recognize this for what it really is, just another day.
 It was the incident all those years ago that is upsetting.